The Art Show is sponsored by the Greenbelt Labor Day Festival Committee and the Greenbelt Association for the Visual Arts (GAVA).

 - The Greenbelt Labor Day Festival Committee, GAVA, the City of Greenbelt, and any of their volunteers/staff, are not responsible for the shows or artwork.
 Every effort will be made to protect the shows and artwork during open hours, using volunteers to sit as explained above.

 - Entries will be judged by a professional artist, and awards are given in each category for adults, children, and teens, depending on the discretion of the judge.
-Awards are presented on stage on Monday, September 3, at noon after the parade.
+Awards are presented on stage on Monday, September 2, at 1:30pm after the parade.

 - If you are interested in selling your work, you may give us your contact information for inquiries.